N4suk4/AquaTech_AppMeteo/README.md

 -Dependencies:

-  -HTTP -> enable the application to interact with the API -Lottie -> adds dynamism to the application
+  - HTTP -> enable the application to interact with the API
+  - Lottie -> adds dynamism to the application
-  -INTL -> package used to formats dates and times in a legible, localized way.
+  - INTL -> package used to formats dates and times in a legible, localized way.
-  -Shared_preferences -> saves user data (like favorite cities) in the devices local storage -Fl_chart -> is a highly customizable Flutter chart library
+  - Shared_preferences -> saves user data (like favorite cities) in the devices local storage
+  - Fl_chart -> is a highly customizable Flutter chart library